12 NFL Handicapping Tips from 12 Different Expert NFL Handicappers

 Doc's Sports Service is the most trusted and well-respected sports information company in the United States, and below you will find 12 NFL handicapping tips that are as unique as our diverse group.

-Doc's Sports has a veteran team of NFL handicappers doing some of the most in-depth NFL handicapping in the country, and our service is second-to-none in terms of both results and customer relations.
-In our fifth decade of existence, Doc's Sports is the gold standard in the sports handicapping industry.
+Doc's Sports has a veteran team of NFL handicappers doing some of the most in-depth NFL handicapping in the country and providing winning NFL expert picks on a weekly basis.
+Our service is second-to-none in terms of both results and customer relations.
+With 51 years of industry experience, Doc's Sports is the gold standard in the sports handicapping industry.

 We offer our clients top NFL predictions at one fair price.
-Our NFL handicappers release a full slate of NFL picks, which come with Doc's expert college football picks, at 5 p.m.
-CST each Thursday.
+Our NFL handicappers release a full slate of NFL picks each week.
 Every one of our NFL handicappers has a different style, but all have enjoyed vast success in professional football.

 We offer many packages to accommodate anyone's needs - from one-day big play picks to one-week packages to our comprehensive full-season package.

 Here are 12 NFL handicapping tips from our team of experts:

 DOC'S SPORTS - NFL is one of the hardest sports to handicap because of the amount of information available on each of the 32 teams.
 One of the best things to remember when handicapping NFL games is that all players are professionals and there just is not much carryover from week to week.
 Oftentimes a team will get blown out the prior week, and a novice gambler will go against them the next week expecting a similar performance.
 That is usually a bad bet as professional players' pride sets in and the team plays much better the following week.
 Often you get an over-adjusted line, and I always like to play a team coming off an embarrassing performance the week prior.